 Modern technologies like email and smart phones can be huge boons to productivity — or enormous barriers.
 Constantly having to deal with new messages is often stressful.
 While completely disconnecting isn’t an option, temporarily switching off alerts is a great way to get more stuff done.

-Working non-stop only increases worry and stress.
+Working non-stop in your museum job only increases worry and stress.
 You need time to decompress, allowing the psychological pressure you are experiencing to release itself.
 Relaxing a little boosts productivity in the end as well.
 That’s because it’s impossible to do your best work when you are seriously stressed.
 A balanced approach to rest and productivity is what works best long-term.

 The paradox of responsibility and work is that the more you seek to escape your responsibilities, the more anxiety and misery they cause.
 If you have a huge project hanging over your head, getting it done is the only truly effective way of dealing with the stress you are experiencing.
 That’s why improving productivity and lowering stress are actually tied closely together.
 The more work you get done, the less stressed you will be.